ugoiannacchero/bfg_master_unimi/StructuralBiology/README.md

-I used py3Dmol to generate several functions that enable the visualization of ligand-protein complexes from PDBs.
+I used py3Dmol to generate a function that allows the visualization of ligand-protein complexes from a pdb file.

-## Requirements:
+#### Requirements:

 Requires py3Dmol library
 ```